blondie7575/WeeGUI/ReadMe.md

 To Do:
 ------

-- Make scanning support lower case
+- Make WGFillRect support 1 height and 1 width